 If the tab is visible on the Email Filing Rules dialog and is not showing any error messages but your rules are not firing then check the following:

-- Do you have valid license for MacroView Corporate Email Filing?
-Click Refresh Licenses under DMF Options to make sure you license is up to date.
+- Do you have a valid license for MacroView Corporate Email Filing?
+Click Refresh Licenses under DMF Options to make sure your license is up to date.

 - Has the rules file been picked up?
 The rules file is loaded when Outlook is started.
 If there have been changes to the rule file restart Outlook.

-- Have Corporate Email Filing been disabled?
+- Has Corporate Email Filing been disabled?
 Option the Email Filing Rules dialog, click on the Corporate Rules tab and check if it is disabled.

 - Has the individual rule been disabled?